The College of Music offers various world music ensembles each semester, open to any students who enroll in the corresponding classes.

 Contact the director of each individual ensemble for information on enrollment.

-Performing high energy, tightly knit traditional, neo-traditional, and highlife dance music from Ghana, CU’s Highlife Ensemble has audiences dancing in the aisles to its irresistible West African rhythms.
-The group includes thirty music and non-music majors from the Boulder campus.
-It is the first university ensemble in the US to perform highlife music.
+Performing high energy, tightly knit traditional, neo-traditional, and highlife dance music from Ghana, CU Boulder’s Highlife Ensemble has audiences dancing in the aisles to its irresistible West African rhythms.
+The group includes 30 music and non-music majors from across campus.
+It is the first university ensemble in the U.S. to perform highlife music.

 The CU Japanese Ensemble is a class in the College of Music that is dedicated to hands-on learning of Japanese music and dance and is open to all CU students.
 The group learns a wide variety of music and dance from many regions of Japan.
 Japanese music is typically based on songs that reflect styles of Japanese poetry, sung in lines of five or seven syllables.
 Song lyrics evoke images of landscape, seasons, weather, animals and legendary figures of Japan, in order to illustrate Shinto religious ideals of harmony between the gods and human beings in nature, as well as Buddhist themes of the transient nature of existence in this world.
 Traditional instruments studied by the group include: shamisen (skin-covered, 3-string, plucked lute), shinobue (transverse bamboo folk flute), nokan (transverse bamboo flute from noh drama), taiko (double-headed, barrel-shaped, stick-struck drums of various sizes), kotsuzumi (shoulder-held, hourglass-shaped, pressure drum), and otsuzumi (hip-held, hourglass-shaped drum).